danieltsc/eventplanner/README.md

 !
 If you encounter any issues creating postgres tables, go to app.ts:30 and set ```force: true ```

-1. Go to the `__dev_resources` directory and run the following command to start the database with Docker:
+1. Go to the `__dev_resources` directory (inside backend folder) and run the following command to start the database with Docker:

     ```
     docker-compose up -d